-Test Sender - Idle
+6.7 Test Sender - Idle

 When the sender selector switch connects to the terminal of an idle sender, the (T) and (T-1) relays release.
-The (T-1) relay released, closes the (TST) lead of the sender, through the winding of the (T-2) relay, to ground through lower outer contact of cam (S-25), holding the sender busy to all district selectors and operating the (T-2) relay and the sender (T) relay.
-One of the (CL) relays operates through the (CL) brush of master switch 2, to ground on cam (0-25), and since the first sender to be tested is a non-coin sender, the cross connection will not be from the operated (CL) relay to the (CN) relay.
+The (T-1) relay released, closes the (TST) lead of the sender, through the winding of the (T-2) relay, to ground through the (FC) key and SS2-R25, holding the sender busy to all district selectors and operating the (T-2) relay and the sender (T) relay.
 The (T-2) relay operated, operates the (AD) relay.
 The (AD) relay is made slow to release so that it will not release in case the (T-2) relay is released momentarily, by a bridging brush connecting ground from an adjacent busy terminal to the test lead.
-The (iD) relay operated, operates the (CI) relay and advances the (R-25) switch to position 3, the (a) cam advancing it to position 4.
+The (AD) relay operated, operates the (CI) relay and advances the (R-25) switch to position 3, the (A) cam advancing it to position 4.
 The (CI) relay operated, connects leads (FT), (FR), (T) and (R) from the sender, through to the testing circuit; and closes lead (SC) to battery through 1600 ohms resistance to operate the sender (SC) relay.
 If the (SC) relay in the sender fails to operate, the sender will fail to function, and will block the test circuit.
 After sufficient time has elapsed an alarm will be given.
-The (R-25) switch remains in position 4, during the test on the sender.
+The (R-25) switch remains in position 4, during the test on the semier.

-7. FIRST TEST - MECHANICAL DIRECT ABX
+7. FIRST TEST MECHANICAL DIRECT ABX CONTRACT MOST AND (CS-FI) ON T .
+DOUBLE I